pak3nuh/hollywood/doc/CodeGeneration.md

 ## Abstract factory

-Every factory should inherit from a common interface, for both type safety and additional metadata:
+Every factory should inherit from a common interface, for both type safety and additional metadata like:

 ```kotlin
 interface ActorFactory<out T> {